Crypto-Judaism: Northeastern Mexico (Nuevo León) (1590s to early 17th century)

 Governor Carvajal, his immediate family members, and others of his entourage were called to appear before the Inquisition in Mexico City.
 They were arrested and jailed.
 The governor subsequently died in jail, prior to a sentence of exile.
-His niece Isabel Carvajal had been tortured and implicated all the family in so-called charges.
-They were all executed by burning at the stake for relapsing into Judaism, except for one nephew who escaped arrest by fleeing to Italy, and one nephew who was a Dominican friar.
+The rest of the family ended up being implicated for relapsing into Judaism, so they were all executed by burning at the stake, except for one nephew who escaped arrest by fleeing to Italy, and one nephew who was a Dominican friar.
 His nephew, also named Luis, wrote the earliest-known writings by a Jew in the Americas.

 When Carvajal was in office, the city of Monterrey became a destination for other crypto-Jews who wanted to escape the Mexican Inquisition in the south of the territory.
 Thus, Nuevo León and the founding of Monterrey are significant as they attracted crypto-Jewish migrants from all parts of New Spain.
 They created one of the earliest Jewish-related communities in Mexico.
 (The Jewish communities in modern Mexico, which practice their Judaism openly, were not established until the late 19th and early 20th centuries, after considerable immigration of Ashkenazi Jews from eastern Europe, and Mizrahi Jews from Turkey and Syria.)

+The Carvajal family was an overall famous converted Hispano-Portuguese family, with very prominent male figures, but it is important to dive into the women in the family as well, specifically Isabel de Carvajal.
+Women like Isabel de Carvajal kept their practices close to them.
+These practices could have involved "bodily inscriptions" like how they ate and dressed, and putting on a front of "configuring the home" to put on a Catholic persona.
+Women did not have to hide their Jewish practices as common as men, since men had to be more public in society.
+This sense of Isabel de Carvajal keeping the practices alive in the household and for herself created a new idea of matriarchy in the household of crypto-Jewish families in New Spain.